JDAI-CV/DNNLibrary/README.md

 ## But TensorFlow Lite also supports NNAPI...

 Yes, but its support for NNAPI is far from perfect.
-Dilated convolution (which is widely used in segmentation) and group convolution are not supported.
+For example, dilated convolution (which is widely used in segmentation) are not supported (https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/lite/nnapi_delegate.cc#L458).

-What's more, only the models got from TensorFlow can easily convert to TFLite model.
-Since NNAPI is independent of any framework, we support ONNX, which is also a framework-independent model format.
+What's more, only the models got from TensorFlow can easily get converted to TF Lite model.
+Since NNAPI is independent of any frameworks, we support ONNX, a framework-independent model format.

 _ | TF Lite | DNNLibrary
 --- |:---:|:---:
 Supported Model Format | TensorFlow | ONNX
 Dilated Convolution | ❌ | ✔️
-Group Convolution | ❌ | ✔️
 Ease of Use | ❌ <br/>(Bazel build system,<br/>not friendly to Android developers) | ✔️
 Quantization | ✔️ | ❌<br/>(WIP, plan to base on [this](https://github.com/BUG1989/caffe-int8-convert-tools))